-which is obtained after relaxing the integrality constraints in \eqref{eq:convexIP} and can be efficiently solved under mild conditions.
-Two natural questions arise: \begin{itemize} \item \textbf{Proximity}: Assuming that the continuous relaxation~\eqref{eq:convexP} is solvable, how to find the closest integral vector in $\SS$ to a given optimal solution $\hat x$:
+which is obtained after relaxing the integrality constraints in \eqref{eq:convexIP}.
+The continuous relaxation~\eqref{eq:convexP} can be efficiently solved as a convex program under mild conditions.
+The {\em integrality gap} of~\eqref{eq:convexIP} is defined as\footnote{In order to avoid the trivial case when $\valcip(\SS)=\valcp(\SS)=-\infty$ (in which case we define $\IG(\SS)=0$), we assume for the rest of the paper that problem~\eqref{eq:convexIP} has a finite optimal value, that is, $\valcip(\SS)>-\infty$.}

-\item \textbf{Integrality Gap}: Assuming that the continuous relaxation has a finite value, how to find the difference between the optimal values:

-\end{itemize} The classical motivation to study proximity analysis for IPs is that the integrality gap can be interpreted as a measure to quantify the relaxation quality.
-Recently, another interesting application of proximity analysis is utilized in the context of pure-integer convex quadratic games in~\cite{sankaranarayanan2024best}.